IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 use multiple Explicit PvDs.
-In order to support non-PvD-aware applications, however, PvD-aware hosts SHOULD ensure that non-PvD-aware name resolution APIs like "getaddrinfo" only use resolvers from a single PvD for each query.
+In order to support non-PvD-aware applications, however, PvD-aware hosts SHOULD ensure that non-PvD-aware name resolution APIs like "getaddrinfo" only use resolvers from a single PvD for a given query.
 Handling DNS across PvDs is discussed in Section 5.2.1 of {{!RFC7556}}, and PvD APIs are discussed in Section 6 of {{!RFC7556}}.